Victoriano Ramírez: Death and burial

 Ramírez was eventually arrested and accused of embezzlement, insubordination, and resistance to higher orders.
 For these accusations, Pedroza ordered his execution, and to avoid commotions amongst the Cristeros, as El Catorce was highly esteemed, it was resolved immediately to fulfill the sentence.
 The details surrounding Ramírez's death are uncertain.
 One source states that, in order to avoid a popular uproar of the locals in Tepatitlan, Valdes had Ramírez stabbed to death discreetly.
 Another source states that at the time of his execution, he barricaded himself in his cell, so they had to break down the door with a battering ram to lead him to the place of execution.
 However, he jumped out with intentions of snatching the rifle of the nearest man, but was mortally wounded by a bullet to the chest.

-His remains rest in the Guadalupana catacombs, under the Temple of Our Lady of Guadalupe in the city of San Miguel el Alto.

 Personal life

 Victoriano Ramírez married Dolores Gutiérrez, and the couple had a daughter, Natalia Ramírez Gutiérrez.
 Even though Ramírez was married, he was known to be unfaithful.
 Locals commented that it was easy to figure out in which ranches you could find "his women".
 Ramírez and Navarrete had a conversation, and it is said that the priest was struck by Ramírez's behavior and asked him the name of his legitimate wife, to which he replied, "Any woman is legitimate."